nativya/vana-satya-proof-template-py/README.md

 The main proof logic is implemented in `my_proof/proof.py`.
 To customize it, update the `Proof.generate()` function to change how input files are processed.

-The proof can be configured using environment variables:
+The proof can be configured using environment variables, eg:

 - `USER_EMAIL`: The email address of the data contributor, to verify data ownership